arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# The conditional to render each view!
+# Add the conditional to render each view

 Now that we have our three views, let's write a function that checks the URL hash and based on that renders the appropriate view.